 In attracting butterflies to your garden, it’s important to understand what they want most out of life: nectar.
 The ancients, who believed that nectar fell directly from heaven, named it after the wines of the gods.

-A butterfly’s wish list also includes sunny open spaces, shelter from the wind, and fresh water.
-They also look for host plants where they will lay their eggs (some butterfly species are fussier than others as to what plants are best); once the larvae hatch, the host plants will serve as food for the developing caterpillars.
-To encourage butterflies to your garden, it is good to include food sources in the form of host plants for caterpillars and nectar plants for butterflies.
+If you want to keep butterflies in your yard (and support these declining pollinators), it’s essential to include host plants where they can lay their eggs (some butterfly species are fussier than others as to what plants are best); once the larvae hatch, the host plants will serve as food for the developing caterpillars.
+To encourage butterflies to reside in your garden, it’s best to include food sources in the form of host plants for caterpillars and nectar plants for butterflies.

-List of Plants That Attract Butterflies
+Plants That Attract Butterflies